Juanx65/UNetSalmonModel/README.md

 For this project we use the ROI images from our previous work in [ConvSalmonModel](https://github.com/Juanx65/ConvSalmonModel), in which we extract a section of the tarject salmon where the dots are more likely to be present and detected.
 You can find the dataset in folder `data/salmones`.

-To create the labels for the UNet, we use program present in the folder `data_preparation`, where we use an adaptative threshold to binarise the dots, and then we make a manual finetune of the binary results.
+To create the labels for the UNet, we use the program present in the folder `data_preparation`, where we use an adaptative threshold to binarise the dots, and then we make a manual finetune of the binary results.

-The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/).

 ### Data augmentation